tombee/conductor/docs/vision.md

 - Time to first workflow < 15 minutes
 - Lines of YAML for common tasks < 20
 - Error messages that users can act on
-- Zero dependency hell - just the binary
+- Zero dependency hell—just the binary

 ## Messaging

 ### Do Say
-- "AI workflows as simple as shell scripts"
+- "Portable AI workflows in simple YAML"
-- "Write once, run anywhere"
-- "Just YAML files"
-- "Personal automation for AI tasks"
+- "One platform for all your AI workflows"
+- "Production features built-in"
+- "Switch providers without rewriting"

 ### Don't Say
 - "LangChain alternative"
 - "Enterprise AI platform"
 - "AI agent framework"
-- "Build production AI apps"

 ---
-*Last updated: 2025-12-22*
+*Last updated: 2025-12-27*